DarkGuardian641/Epileptic-Seizure-Detection/README.md

 ---

 ### **Support**
-For issues, contact the maintainer or open a GitHub issue.
+For issues, contact the maintainer or open a GitHub issue.python